 General Information: Attached behind this Board Action Request is the proposed 2016 Uniform Multifamily Rule which reflects staff's recommendations for the Board's consideration.
 This rule establishes the general requirements associated in making an award of multifamily development funding.
 In getting the 2016 rulemaking process underway, staff disseminated anticipated changes utilizing various methods.
 Staff hosted a roundtable discussion with approximately 170 people in attendance, participated in several discussions at the TAAHP Conference in July 2015, and discussed proposed changes and solicited feedback.
 In August 2015 staff also participated in several meetings with industry individuals, at their request, to discuss their ideas on proposed changes.
 Lastly, staff launched as it has in prior years, the online discussion forum to allow interested registered users of the forum an opportunity to engage with the Department and one another and provide feedback on possible changes.
 Staff evaluated the information received in these discussions by which to formulate the draft rules contained herein.
+A draft of these rules was made available for downloading and viewing on August 28, 2015 and (upon receiving public comment at the September 3, 2015 Board meeting) the Board provided until 5 p.m. on September 4, 2015, to submit further comment on the draft.
+After these additional comments were received and considered by staff, this revised draft of the rules is presented to the Board for its consideration.

 Rule-Making Timeline: Upon Board approval, the draft Uniform Multifamily Rules will be posted to the Department's website and published in the Texas Register.
-Public comment will be accepted between September 18, 2015, and October 15, 2015, and there will also be a consolidated public hearing during this time to garner public comment.
+Public comment will be accepted between September 25, 2015, and October 15, 2015, and there will also be a consolidated public hearing during this time to garner public comment.
 The Uniform Multifamily Rules will be brought before the Board in November for final approval and subsequently published in the Texas Register for adoption.